Janet Jackson: 2020–present: Documentaries and Together Again Tour

+Jackson was set to embark on the Black Diamond World Tour in 2020 in support of her twelfth studio album Black Diamond, which was scheduled for a release that year.
+However, the tour was postponed indefinitely due to the COVID-19 pandemic.

 A two-part documentary titled Janet Jackson for Lifetime and A&E premiered on January 28 and 29, 2022, respectively.
-Jackson was set to embark on the Black Diamond World Tour in 2020.
-Later that year, the tour was postponed indefinitely due to the COVID-19 pandemic.
-She also announced her upcoming twelfth studio album Black Diamond, which was scheduled for a 2020 release.
-On January 29, 2022, Jackson previewed a clip of a new song, "Luv I Luv", during the end credits of the last episode of her documentary, Janet Jackson.

-On March 3, 2022, Jackson was announced as a headliner of the 2022 Essence Music Festival in New Orleans.
+Jackson previewed a clip of a new song, "Luv I Luv", during the end credits of the last episode of her documentary.
+Jackson was a headliner of the 2022 Essence Music Festival in New Orleans.

-On December 12, 2022, Jackson announced she was going on tour again starting April 14, 2023, with her Together Again Tour and teased new music.
-On March 8, 2023, Lifetime and A&E announced that it had greenlighted a follow-up documentary series, Janet Jackson: Family First.
+On April 14, 2023, Jackson launched her Together Again Tour, which later became the highest-grossing tour of her career.
+On March 8, 2023, Lifetime and A&E greenlit a follow-up documentary series, Janet Jackson: Family First.
 The series will follow Jackson as she prepares for her Together Again Tour as well as her and brother Randy's attempts to reunite the family band.

+On December 30, 2024, Jackson began another Las Vegas concert residency, Janet Jackson: Las Vegas.
+On January 14, 2025, six shows were added for May of the same year.
+In September, she was featured on "Principal", a track from Cardi B's album Am I the Drama, which samples Jackson's "The Pleasure Principle".
+The song debuted at number 92 on the Hot 100, making Jackson the first black female artist to chart new songs in five distinct decades.